What Makes a Strong Brand?

 A strong brand is highly regarded and perceived as valuable.
 It has an excellent reputation, a loyal customer base, and offers high-quality products or services.

-Strong brands are also characterised by the fact that they are not afraid to stand out and clearly communicate their uniqueness.
+Strong brands are also not afraid to stand out and clearly communicate their uniqueness.

 As a result, they have a higher brand equity—a greater overall financial value in the marketplace.